 Branch out in STEM

-Delivered over six half day sessions from 10 am – 1 pm, four online and two in-person, confirmed dates are:
+Courses are delivered over six half-day sessions from 10 am – 1 pm, of which four are online and two are in-person.

 Open for expressions of interest now, NTU has developed a new course focusing on the changing regulatory environment around medical devices and in vitro diagnostics.
 The course is available to employees of all small and medium-sized enterprises (SMEs) that are based within the Derby, Derbyshire, Nottingham and Nottinghamshire area.

 This course focuses on the key requirements of businesses to remain compliant and stay ahead of future changes following recent regulatory changes and upheaval with new European Union and Great Britain regulations.

 The new regulatory environment The Medical Device Regulation 2017/745 (MDR) and the In Vitro Diagnostic Medical Devices Regulation 2017/746 (IVDR) are now applicable, meaning new requirements including, amongst others, the new Vigilance reporting time lines, all Post Market activities and the requirement to have a Person Responsible for Regulatory Compliance (PRRC).